Jacobi-type algorithm for low rank orthogonal approximation of symmetric tensors and its convergence analysis: JLROA-G algorithm and its convergence

-Different from the cyclic ordering \eqref{partial-cyclic-1} in \cref{al-JLROA} or the fixed ordering $\set{P}$ in \cref{al-general}, another pair selection rule of Jacobi-type algorithm based on the Riemannian gradient was proposed in \cite{IshtAV13:simax}.
+Different from the cyclic ordering \eqref{partial-cyclic-1} in JLROA-C, another pair selection rule of Jacobi-type algorithm based on the Riemannian gradient was proposed in \cite{IshtAV13:simax}.
 In this sense, the pair $(i_k,j_k)$ at each iteration is chosen such that